In this article, you will learn:

 Many of the initialization tasks described in the previous section are the same for each application start.

-As part of Project Leyden, work is done to perform as many of these repetitive tasks as possible before starting an application.
+As part of Project Leyden, work is underway to perform as many of these repetitive tasks as possible before starting an application.

-Through JDK Enhancement Proposal 483, the first fruits of this work will be released in Java 24: Classes can now (after reading, parsing, loading, and linking) be cached in a binary file – the AOT cache, making them available much faster in a loaded and linked state for future starts of the same application.
+With JDK Enhancement Proposal 483, the first fruits of this work were released in Java 24: after being read, parsed, loaded, and linked, classes can now be stored in a binary file – the AOT cache – so that they are available much faster, in a loaded and linked state, on future starts of the same application.
 The JDK developers have measured startup time reductions of up to 42%.

 In Java 25, JDK Enhancement Proposal 514, Ahead-of-Time Command-Line Ergonomics, simplified the generation of the AOT cache: instead of two steps, only one needs to be executed.

-Also in Java 25, JDK Enhancement Proposal 515, Ahead-of-Time Method Profiling, extended the AOT cache to include runtime statistics on method calls so that the JVM can start compiling hotspots immediately after startup.
-As a result, a further 19% reduction in start time was measured.
+With JDK Enhancement Proposal 515, Ahead-of-Time Method Profiling, Java 25 also extended the AOT cache with statistics about method calls, so that the JVM can compile the most frequently called methods (“hotspots”) shortly after startup, instead of having to collect profiling data at run time first.
+As a result, the application reaches peak performance faster – a reduction in warmup time of 19% was measured.

-To accelerate program startup through AoT Class Loading & Linking, we need to perform three steps:
+To accelerate program startup through AOT Class Loading & Linking, we need to perform three steps (or two – more on that below):

 This procedure sounds more complicated than it is.
-In the following, I will guide you step by step through these steps using an example application up to the accelerated start of the application.
+In the following, I'll walk you through it step by step with an example application, all the way to a faster startup.

-In this section, I will show you how to use Ahead-of-Time Class Loading Linking using a small application.
+In this section, I'll show you how Ahead-of-Time Class Loading & Linking works, using a small application.

-Save the following source code in the file AotTest.java:
+Save the following source code in a file named AotTest.java:

 void main() {